 Version Control and Hosting

-Version Control, also called Revision Control or Source Control, is a system for tracking changes to documents, code, or other files.
+Version control, also called revision control, versioning, or source control, is a method for tracking the revisions made to documents, code, or other files.

 Reasons to Use Version Control